omise/bluepine/README.md

 * `object` - [ObjectAttribute](#object-attribute)
 * `schema` - [SchemaAttribute](#schema-attribute)

-### Creating Attribute
+### Creating an attribute

-There're couple of ways to create attributes.
-We can create it manually or using some other methods.
+There are a multiple ways to create attributes.
+We can create it manually or by using some other methods.

-#### Manually Creating Attribute
+#### Manually creating an attribute
-Here, we're creating it manually.
+Thje following example creates an attribute manually.

 ```ruby
 user_schema = Bluepine::Attributes::ObjectAttribute.new(:user) do